inoxlang/inox/docs/language-reference.md

 immediately preceded by a '-' sign are parsed as literals.

 ```
-# -1 and -1.0 are literals because is no space between the minus sign and the first digit.
+# -1 and -1.0 are literals because there is no space between the minus sign and the first digit.
 int = -1
 float = -1.0